 |

-The Strait(s) of Magellan, a navigable sea route immediately south of mainland South America and north of Tierra del Fuego, is the most important natural passage between the Pacific and the Atlantic oceans.
+The Strait(s) of Magellan, a navigable sea route immediately south of mainland South America and north of the archipelago of Tierra del Fuego, is the most important natural passage between the Pacific and the Atlantic oceans.
 Due to the length of voyages around South America and the dangers presented by unpredictable winds and currents in a narrow passage, prompted the building of the Panama Canal over the Isthmus of Panama.

 |